blaenk/site/content/notes/distributed-systems.md

 A limitation of the document model is the inability to refer directly to a nested item within a document.
 Instead, it is referred by saying for example "the second item in the list of positions for user 251."

 Another limitation of the document model is when the application data uses many-to-many relationships.
-Joins may be reduced by denormalized but that increases the complexity of keeping the denormalized data consistent.
+Joins may be reduced by denormalization but that increases the complexity of keeping the denormalized data consistent.
 Joins can be emulated in application code through multiple requests but that increases application complexity and is often slower than a join performed by the database.
 Overall these issues can lead to more complexity and decreased performance.

 ## Graph Model